shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 Unigram_TFIDF.py - It Generats the Top Unigram, top TFIDF Frequency count wise.
 Bigram_Trigram_TFIDF.py - It Generats the Top Bigram_Trigram , top Frequency count wise.
 Collocation_Function.py - Generating for Collocation of words.
 NER_decathlon_train_test.py - Sentiment Classifier usnig Conditional Random Field (CRF).
+User Input KWD.ipynb- this is used for where the keywords for a particular word Is found.
+User Input KWD Chart.ipynb-  It this is used for where the positive neg neutral classes are plotted.